rushuat/ocell/README.md

 # oCell
-*oCell* is a library for Excel to POJOs and POJOs to Excel mapping based on [Apache POI](https://poi.apache.org/)
+*oCell* is a library for Excel to POJO and POJO to Excel mapping based on [Apache POI](https://poi.apache.org/)

 ## Usage